elemental-lf/s3s3mirror/README.md

 For generating the master key a custom key derivation function based on PBKDF2 and SHA-256 is used.
 The salt is constant!
 For compatibility with existing applications the KDF, rounds and salt should probably be made configurable.

 It was tested with OpenJDK 1.8 and most of the dependencies have been updated.
-The test suite runs successfully using a Minio endpoint.
+The extended test suite runs mostly successful.
+There seems to be a small problem with mirroring from an SSE encrypted bucket so another SSE encrypted bucket which I couldn't figure out yet.
+The test suite was run against a Minio and a Google endpoint.
+The Google endpoint requires a special option (see tests/.s3cfg) and a patched AWS Java SDK which is included as a Git submodule.

 All endpoint configuration is now done in an .s3cfg file which I have slightly extended.
 See tests/.s3cfg for examples.